This post is also available in: Svenska

 Influenza vaccine is safe for the fetus

-Influenza vaccine is safe for the fetus or child.
+Influenza vaccine is safe for the fetus.
 There is no increased risk of miscarriage, premature birth, low birth weight fetal death or birth defects.
-Some studies suggest a reduced risk of both late miscarriage, fetal death and premature birth in vaccinated compared to unvaccinated.
+Some studies suggest a reduced risk of both late miscarriage, fetal death and premature birth in vaccinated compared to unvaccinated pregnancies.

-Influenza (especially severe influenza requiring hospitalisation) in pregnant women may be harmful to the development of the fetus.
-If pregnant women are protected from influenza, the foetus is also protected.
-However, there may be something else that influences a pregnant woman’s decision to vaccinate or opt out.
-Maybe vaccinated pregnant women smoke less?
+On the other hand, influenza (especially severe influenza that requires hospitalization) in pregnant women may actually be harmful to the development of the fetus.
+If pregnant women are protected from influenza, the fetus is also protected.
+However, there may be other attributing factors that influence the development of the fetus that coincide with a pregnant woman’s decision to vaccinate.
+Maybe the coincidence is that vaccinated pregnant women smoke less?
 In that case, it may be that vaccinated pregnant women tend to have slightly healthier pregnancies.

 Why do you only give flu vaccines after week 16?

-It is mainly in the third trimester that we have seen an increased risk of influenza for the mother.
-Then we want to wait until the risk of miscarriage has decreased and routine ultrasound scans have been done.
+The increased risk of influenza in pregnant women is mainly seen in the third trimester.
+This means that we can wait until the risk of miscarriage during the 1st trimester has decreased, and routine ultrasound scans have been done.
 Did you know that more than 10% of all pregnancies end in miscarriage before week 12?
-If we were to vaccinate all pregnant women between week 6 and week 12, of the > 10,000 pregnant women with miscarriages each year many, many would think that it was in connection with the vaccination.
+If we were to vaccinate all pregnant women between week 6 and week 12, of the > 10,000 pregnant women with miscarriages each year many women would think that it was in connection with the vaccination.
 Some may coincidentally have the miscarriage on the day of vaccination.
 However we know for certain, based on years of experience vaccinating pregnant women, that the vaccine itself does not increase the risk of miscarriage.

 Some fetuses have malformations, and this is detected during routine ultrasound in many cases.
-In order not to get into uncertainty about whether the malformations are caused by the vaccine, people prefer to vaccinate afterwards.
+In order avoid uncertainty about whether the malformations are caused by the vaccine, people prefer to vaccinate afterwards, in 3rd trimester.
 However, many pregnant women in the world are vaccinated in the first trimester with the influenza vaccine, and there have been no increased risk of birth defects detected.

-However, pregnant women who also have other risk factors for severe flu (such as chronic heart and lung diseases, diabetes, etc.) are advised to take the vaccine as soon as the influenza vaccinations are available.
-It is because the benefits of vaccination are so great for that group that you would like them to be protected throughout the flu season.
+Importantly, pregnant women who have other risk factors for severe flu (such as chronic heart and lung diseases, diabetes, etc.) are advised to take the vaccine as soon as the influenza vaccinations are available.
+This is because the benefits of vaccination are so great for that group that you would like them to be protected throughout the flu season.

 It also means that if you want to get vaccinated early in the season, whether you’re in Week 14 or Week 7, you can definitely do it.